 The article examines causal relationships between sovereign credit default swaps (CDS) prices for the BRICS and most important EU economies (Germany, France, the UK, Italy, Spain) during the European debt crisis.
-The cross-correlation function (CCF) approach used in the research distinguishes between causality-in-mean and causality-in-variance.
-In both causality dimensions, the BRICS CDS prices tend to Granger cause those of the EU counterparts with the exception of Germany.
-Italy and Spain exhibit the highest dependence on the BRICS, whereas only India has a negative balance of outgoing and incoming causal linkages among the BRICS.
-Thus, the paper underscores the signs of decoupling effects in the sovereign CDS market and also supports the view that the European debt crisis has so far had a limited non-EU impact in this market.
+The cross-correlation function (CCF) approach that distinguishes between causality-in-mean and causality-in-variance and the Breitung-Candelon causality test in the frequency domain are used in the research.
+Both tests reveal limited dependence of the BRICS CDS (especially, in the case of Brazil, China and South Africa) on the EU CDS prices.
+Thus, the paper underscores the signs of decoupling in the sovereign CDS market and also supports the view that the European debt crisis has so far had a limited non-EU impact in this market.